kazookid0/PS4webkit/README.md

 # PS4webkit

-An attempt to fabricate a webkit exploit for PS4 version 4.00 to 4.05
+An attempt to fabricate a webkit exploit for PS4 version 4.00 to 4.05, later ports to 3.xx may be possible

 Presenting the PS4webkit project!